SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 using the config files in the subfolders of config/worlds.

 Below is a complete global.conf file with all possible nodes that may be present on a server.
-Note that certain sections will not be present immediately, and will be added to the file when the server encounters them.
-This config was generated using SpongeForge build 1399, SpongeAPI version 4.1:
+Note that certain sections will not be filled immediately, and may optionally be added to the file when the server encounters them.
+This config was generated using SpongeForge build 2022 (with Forge 2202), SpongeAPI version 5.1:

 .. code-block:: none